 Plant water use efficiency (WUE) is a key issue in semiarid areas, where crop production relies on irrigation.
 To secure environmental sustainability and food production, a better WUE is necessary.
 Global warming will as a rule mean increases in temperature, longer periods of drought and the risk of violent floods in semiarid regions.
 An improved, integrated water resources management is urgently needed in many areas.

 Staple crops such as wheat and corn that are associated with subtropical latitudes may suffer a drop in yield as a result of increased temperature, and rice may disappear because of higher temperatures in the tropics

 It is suggested that major changes in farming systems can compensate for some yield decreases under climate change, but additional fertilizer, seed supplies, and irrigation will involve extra costs, and threaten smallscale and subsistence farming.

 Land degradation accelerates due to increasing pressures of agricultural and industrialised livestock production, urbanization, deforestation, and extreme weather events such as droughts and coastal surges which salinate land.
 Instead of increasing cropland areas and making them more resilient, we degrade and reduce these areas.

-- The Fight Against Desertification
+- Soil: The Secret Weapon in the Fight Against Climate Change

 - Economics of Land Degradation (ELD) Initiative (UNU)